UNITE DESIGN AND ART - CLEAR

 To preserve all these special properties of merino wool, it should be washed as little as possible, but only brought into the fresh air to activate its self-cleaning properties.
 If the wool shows pilling please do not pluck it, but cut it off with scissors.
 Pilling is not a defect, but a sign of pure merino wool.

-uccellino uses exclusively pure merino wool for the knitted products, which is processed by hand in Germany.
+uccellino uses only pure merino wool for the knitted products, which is processed by hand in Germany.

 As a naturally occurring material, river stones are unique in shape, color and structure.
 And as individual as each single stone is, so special are our handmade products made of it.